 I grew up going to church and being around ladies who were all feeders but I really didn't notice it until my mom passed away.
-After my Dad had told my brother and I that she had died my Great Aunt Lois arrived at our house to take us to my Granny & Pa's house.
+After my Dad had told my brother and I that she had died, my Great Aunt Lois arrived at our house to take us to my Granny & Pa's house (I was 14 and my brother was 17) .
 It took about 20 minutes for her to get us there.
 When we walked in the door there was food everywhere.
 Not only do they cook, they're also quick.
 News travels fast in small towns and even faster in a Baptist church.

-When someone is hurting I believe that most people realize that they can't fix it but they find a million different ways to help ease the burden and pain.
+When someone is hurting I believe that most people realize that they can't take away the hurt but they find a million different ways to help ease the burden and pain.

 The women I know do that through food.

 I don't know if you've noticed but it always tends to be what we call "comfort food."
 Why?
 Because they aren't just bringing you a casserole.
 They're hoping to deliver comfort as well.

 These meals aren't just for deaths though.
 Women in my part of Appalachia will plan a meal for people who have been sick, baptisms, and many other occasions.

 My church has a tradition where we always have a meal after a baptizing as a way of celebrating the occasion.
 Last Sunday, after a scheduling mix up, we realized that a family had all shown up to see their grandson be baptized and we didn't have a thing to feed 100+ people.